nj-vs-vh/pyindigo/README.md

 ### Troubleshooting and logging

 Troubleshooting INDIGO app can be painful due to it's asynchronous and multithreading nature.
-With pyindigo you have several options:
+With `pyindigo` you have two options:

-1. Access native Indigo logs.
-This sets appropriate flag in C code, logs are passed to stdout and channeled to Python output
+1. Native Indigo logs.
+This sets appropriate flag in C code, logs are channeled to Python output directly from there:

 ```python
 from pyindigo.core import set_indigo_log_level, IndigoLogLevel